sanity-io/sanity-plugin-workflow-example/README.md

     id: 'inReview',
     title: 'In Review',
     // Optional settings:
-    // Will un/publish the Document when moved to this State
-    operation: 'publish', // or 'unpublish'
     // Used for the color of the Document Badge
     color: 'success',
     // Will enable document actions and drag-and-drop for only users with these Role